import-min/FairPRS-Clin/README.md

 # FairPRS-Clin

-A lightweight, ClinGen PRS-RS–aligned evaluation and reporting pipeline for applying published polygenic risk scores (PRS) to public genotype data and summarizing ancestry stratified score behavior.
+ClinGen PRS-RS–aligned evaluation and reporting pipeline for applying published polygenic risk scores (PRS) to public genotype data and summarizing ancestry stratified score behavior.
 You can run FairPRS-Clin in two modes:

 A) Compute PRS with `plink2`
 You provide: